Karaoke: Roberto del Rosario

+Unlike Inoue, del Rosario patented the "Sing-Along System" (issued in 1983 and 1986) and is recognized as the sole holder of a patent for a karaoke system in the world after he won a patent infringement case against a Chinese company in the 1990s.
+Despite this, he also did not profit significantly from his invention.
+Like Inoue, his machines were eventually replaced by more advanced commercial versions made by larger corporations that became available by the 1980s.

+In 1985, Del Rosario was awarded the Gold Medal for Best Inventor by the World Intellectual Property Organization for the Sing-Along System, among other awards.
+He was also elected to the executive board of the International Federation of Inventors' Associations (IFIA).
+He also lobbied for more government support for inventors in the Congress of the Philippines, leading to the successful passage of Republic Act No. 7459, better known as the Inventor and Inventions Incentives Act of 1992.

+Other possible inventors

-The karaoke-styled machine was developed in various places in Japan.
-Even before the Invention of the first machines, the word “karaoke” had long been used in Japan’s entertainment industry to refer to the use of instrumental recordings as backing tracks in situations when a live band could not be arranged for a singer.
-Japanese engineer Shigeichi Negishi, who ran a consumer electronics assembly business in Tokyo, made the first prototype in 1967.
-He subsequently began mass producing coin-operated versions under the brand name "Sparko Box," making it the first commercially available karaoke machine.
+Japanese engineer Shigeichi Negishi, who ran a consumer electronics assembly business, also claimed to have made the first karaoke-styled machine in 1967; He subsequently began mass producing coin-operated versions under the brand name "Sparko Box", making it the first commercially available karaoke machine.
 For media, it used 8-track cassette tapes of commercially available instrumental recordings.
 Lyrics were provided in a paper booklet.
 However, he ran into distribution troubles and ceased production of the Sparko Box shortly thereafter.
+Despite being credited by some as the first to automate and commercialize the karaoke singalong, Negishi, who died in 2024, never patented his invention.

-Another early pioneer was Toshiharu Yamashita, who worked as a singing coach, and in 1970 sold an 8-track playback deck with microphone for sing-alongs.
+Another possible early pioneer was Toshiharu Yamashita, who worked as a singing coach, and in 1970 sold an 8-track playback deck with microphone for sing-alongs.